Hazards Process Safety Conference

 What are we looking for?

-Examples of process safety knowledge, insight and experience that others can learn from and transfer to their own operations.
+Examples of process safety knowledge, insight and experience that others can learn from and apply in their own industry and operations.
 This could include:

 - how you solved challenges/issues and the lessons learned